 I remember his big round eyes that took everything in.
 I remember an infectious, impish grin that showed that he got the joke.
-I remember him sometimes wanting to sing in my chorus, sometimes not; when he did, all eyes turned to the skinny boy with the big smile and saucer eyes that peeked through the floppy, jester-hat dreadlocks.
+I remember him sometimes wanting to sing in my chorus, sometimes not; when he did, all eyes turned to the skinny boy with the big smile and saucer eyes that peeked through the floppy, beautiful locs.

 I remember watching him run 5k races with his up-and-down stride that still managed to propel him forward.
 I remember every hug, every high-five, and every field trip.
 What I don’t remember is anything in him that would cause him to take his own life before his 20th birthday.
 Rest in Peace, Randall; I hope you know how much you were loved.